Underfloor heating and cooling on suspended floors

 For underfloor cooling, install a thermostat with a humidity sensor to ensure your floor stays above the dew point.
 A floor temperature of around 18 degrees in summer is about right.
 This will maintain your floor above the dew point.
 Also, 18 degrees is pleasant to walk on with bare feet and sufficient to effectively absorb heat and transfer that outside.

 Underfloor cooling works best in dryer southern or inland Australian climates.
 For the most effective underfloor hydronic cooling, install ceiling fans to circulate air across the floor.
-Also, you will feel about 4 degrees cooler as soon as you turn the ceiling fan on.
+You will feel 3 to 4 degrees cooler as soon as you turn the fan on.

 Floor Coverings